Washington State University Tri-Cities

 The WSU Tri-Cities campus has a neighboring bike path that follows the Columbia River and connects to nearby parks in Richland, WA.

 The Art Center at WSU Tri-Cities exhibits the work of impactful local, national, and international artists; often student work is showcased throughout the year.
 Washington State University Fine Art Professors curate this space, often selecting work based on new technologies and contemporary practices.
 Social practice artists, for example, have utilized The Art Center to interact with and engage the community and regional creative class through participatory and "subject-based" art.

 The Simulation and Integrated Media for Instruction, Assessment, and Neurocognition (SIMIAN) Lab on the WSU Tri-Cities campus provides support for research into Virtual Reality (VR), Augmented Reality (AR), and Neurocognition measurement.
 The lab includes equipment to design and implement studies on the impact of VR and AR technologies on K-16 pedagogy.
 At the same time, the lab uses Functional Near Infrared Spectroscopy (fNIRS) to measure brain activity in real time learning and testing situations.
 The SIMIAN Lab has partnerships with the Washington State University's College of Education, College of Fine Arts, and the College of Engineering, and supports projects in computer programming, art, and educational research.
-Dr. Jonah B. Firestone and Dr. Don McMahon are the Principal Investigator and Co-Principal Investigator of the SIMIAN Lab and work in partnership with professors at similar labs across the Washington State University system and at East Carolina University.
+Dr. Jonah B. Firestone and Dr. Don McMahon are the Principal Investigator and Co-Principal Investigator of the SIMIAN Lab and work in partnership with professors at similar labs across the Washington State University system and at University of Georgia.